 Ventless washer dryers only take half the amount of space needed for a separate washing machine and clothes dryer.
 Therefore, this is a good option for those living in RVs or fifth wheels.

-Likewise, having one tumbler means it could function both as washer and dryer of clothes.
+Likewise, having one tumbler means it could function both as a washer and dryer of clothes.

 Here are the reasons why a ventless system is more effective for RV living: